 Different Type Of Relays And Their Application On Ship

 1 ) Earth Fault Relay

 Majority of electrical accidents such as electric shock and short circuit is the result of earth fault/leakage.
-A leakage current is the result of insulation breakdown and can happen due to moisture, wear, tear and heat.
-In fact once the earth leakage start; it create enough heat to sustain further degradation of wire insulation.
-So to keep ship’s operation safe and meet regulation guidelines; insulation resistance of different system is monitored constituently.
+Leakage current is the result of insulation breakdown and can happen due to moisture, wear, tear, and heat.

 2 ) Under Voltage Relay

-Above all these under voltage relays also helps avoid accidents and damage to engine and load as it prevent to closure of breaker for the alternator that is coming under load in parallel operation.
+Above all these under-voltage relays also helps avoid accidents and damage to engine and load as it prevents to closure of breaker for the alternator that is coming under load in parallel operation.

 3 ) Reverse Power Relay